MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 Use the Power Apps solution explorer to create solutions and add components&mdash;such as AI models&mdash;to them.
 You can also export and import solutions by using the solution explorer.
 More information: [Use solutions in Power Apps](/powerapps/maker/common-data-service/use-solution-explorer)

 ## Recommended process
-It's a good idea to develop AI models in a sandbox or development environment first.
+It's a good idea to **develop AI models in a sandbox or development environment first**.
 Then deploy them to a production environment by using managed solutions.
 If you need to copy your production environment into a sandbox environment, you can follow [these instructions](/power-platform/admin/copy-environment).

 Using this process, you can use the model immediately after you import it.
 No additional action is required to use it in Power Apps or Power Automate, but it's a good idea to perform a quick test in AI Builder first.

-A model can only be added in a solution when a trained version of the model has been published.
+**A model can only be added in a solution when it has a published version**.
 When the solution is exported and imported in a new environment, only the published version of the model is installed in the new environment.

 > [!NOTE]
 > When adding an AI model in a solution, only the model "executable" is inluded, **the training data is not included with the model**.